 For the avoidance of doubt, if extra time is required to be used, it will be taken in the following sequence.
 In the event of a delayed start or interruption, the provision of sixty minutes (or one hundred and twenty minutes for play-off matches) extra time is to be used first, followed by the time allocated for “time outs” and then the reduction in the innings change interval (if applicable).

-For the play-off matches, in addition to the extra time referred to above, there shall be reserve days (on which an incomplete play-off match shall be completed).
+For the play-off matches, in addition to the extra time referred to above, there may be reserve days (on which an incomplete play-off match shall be completed).
 Further details of reserve day arrangements will be confirmed when the 2014 match schedule is announced.

 12.6 Number of Overs per Bowler

 No bowler shall bowl more than 4 overs in an innings.

 In a delayed or interrupted match where the overs are reduced for both teams or for the team bowling second, no bowler may bowl more than one-fifth of the total overs allowed.